GeoffreyFClark/Top-Post-Aggregator/README.md

-This web application's backend uses Python, Requests, and BeautifulSoup to scrape top posts from HackerNews, r/Programming, and r/LearnProgramming into an SQLite database for each source based on a user-selected timeframe.
-These top posts are then displayed in a consolidated manner using HTML/CSS in a Flask frontend.
+This web application uses Python, Requests, and BeautifulSoup to scrape top posts from HackerNews, r/Programming, and r/LearnProgramming into an SQLite database for each source based on a user-selected timeframe.
+These top posts are then displayed in a consolidated manner using HTML/CSS served with Flask.

 Technologies Used:
 - Python